wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    Lookaside Validation (DLV) [RFC5074] in order to find covering NSEC records efficiently.

-   Section 3 of [I-D.vixie-dnsext-resimprove] "Stopping Downward Cache Search on NXDOMAIN" and [I-D.ietf-dnsop-nxdomain-cut] proposed another approach to use NXDOMAIN information effectively.
+   [RFC8020] proposes a first step to using NXDOMAIN information for more effective caching.
+This takes this technique further.

 2. Terminology